MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

     > [!NOTE]
     > Be sure to add the resource files to a SharePoint project item to enable the Deployment Type property.
 This property is required later in this procedure.
 If your solution does not have a SharePoint project item, you can add an Empty SharePoint Project and remove its default *Elements.xml* file.

 2. Give the default language resource file a name of your choice appended with a *.resx* extension, such as MyAppResources.resx.
-Use the same base name for each localized resource file, but add the culture [!INCLUDE[TLA2#tla_id](../sharepoint/includes/tla2sharptla-id-md.md)].
+Use the same base name for each localized resource file, but add the culture ID.
 For example, name a German localized resource *MyAppResources.de-DE.resx*.

 3. Change the value of the **Deployment Type** property of each resource file to **AppGlobalResource** to cause them to deploy to the server's App_GlobalResources folder.
 The App_GlobalResources folder is located in C:\inetpub\wwwroot\wss\VirtualDirectories\\<port number\>\App_GlobalResources.